felipelouza/mm-repair/Readme.md

 mmtest.py -b 8 -d /data -n num mm
 ```
 executes *num* iterations of the matrix multiplication algorithms *csrvmm*, *re32mm*, *reivmm* and *reansmm* showing the average time per iteration and the peak memory usage.
 The command assumes that the input matrices have been already split into 8 row blocks and compressed as described above.
 Used for generating Table 2 in the paper.

 ---

+## Experimental: the DRV format

+The DRV (Dense Row Values) format is suitable for dense matrices since it treats 0 as any other matrix entry.
+Each matrix entry (including 0) is represented by an int32 id.

+---